CNP-CIIMAR/FAALPred/utilities/README.md

       hmmsearch -h
       ```

-output:
+# Output:
-  description: >
+  Description: >
     The script generates output files containing the results of the HMM searches.
 These include detailed search results for each model and a consolidated summary.

-  files_generated:
+  Files Generated:
     - `<modelName>_<genomeAccession>_tblout.txt`:
-        description: "Detailed HMMER `tblout` results for each model and genome accession, including all hits with E-values below the specified threshold."
+        Description: "Detailed HMMER `tblout` results for each model and genome accession, including all hits with E-values below the specified threshold."
     - `<modelName>_all_results.tsv`:
-        description: "Consolidated TSV file aggregating all hits across different genome accessions for a specific HMM model."
+        Description: "Consolidated TSV file aggregating all hits across different genome accessions for a specific HMM model."

-# contributing:
+# Contributing:
-  guidelines: >
+  Guidelines: >
     Contributions are welcome!
 Please follow these steps to contribute:
       1. Fork the repository.
       2. Create a new branch for your feature or bugfix.